 Located 130km (4 hours’ drive) northwest of Ninh Binh, Pu Luong is even bigger than Cuc Phuong and boasts some incredible trekking, waterfalls and village homestays.
 It’s one of my favourite off-the-beaten track spots in Vietnam.

-This is also the best place to see Vietnam’s famous bamboo waterwheels, which are built by certain ethnic minorities to channel water from streams into the rice fields.
+This is also the best place to see Vietnam’s famous bamboo waterwheels, which are built by ethnic minority communities to channel water from streams into the rice fields.

 Read next: Our visit to Pu Luong Nature Reserve—one of the most unique destinations in Northern Vietnam.